IMC-UAS-Krems/ADSII3ILV-WS23-24-Homework/session.03/README.md

 ## Task 1

-Create a `bst.py` file in the `session.03` and implement the Binary Search Tree Class and the `validate` .
+Create a `bst.py` file in the `session.03` folder and implement the Binary Search Tree class and the `validate` method.

 Binary Search Trees must support the following operations: